Use this SleepFoundation.org link for the most current discount on ResMed products

-A weak seal can cause air leaks around your CPAP mask, preventing you from getting the right air pressure as your sleep.
+A weak seal can cause air leaks around your CPAP mask, preventing you from getting the right air pressure as you sleep.
 The fit of the mask as well as the type of mask closure will impact your mask’s seal.
 Look for CPAP models that offer plenty of adjustability so you can dial in the fit of your mask to achieve a secure seal.

 Line of Sight

 Depending on the style of CPAP mask you choose, the tubing that connects your mask to your CPAP machines may attach near the nose or at the top of your head.
-Top-of-the-head attachments tend to be more common for low profile nasal pillow masks and can be helpful for active sleepers.
+Top-of-the-head attachments tend to be more common for low-profile nasal pillow masks and can be helpful for active sleepers.

 Allergies & Colds

 For those who experience recurring allergies and colds, nasal masks will be less effective.
-Consider choosing a full face or oral mask if you have frequent nasal blockages that prevent you from breathing through your nose as you sleep.
+Consider choosing a full-face or oral mask if you have frequent nasal blockages that prevent you from breathing through your nose as you sleep.

 When choosing the best CPAP mask for you, it’s crucial to consider your preferred sleeping position.
 This will help determine which style of CPAP mask you choose.
-Full face masks tend to be best for those who sleep on their back and don’t move frequently in their sleep.
-Nasal and nasal pillow style masks are better for side and stomach sleepers with nasal pillows being the best for more active sleepers who toss and turn frequently.
+Full-face masks tend to be best for those who sleep on their back and don’t move frequently in their sleep.
+Nasal and nasal pillow style masks are better for side and stomach sleepers, with nasal pillows being the best for more active sleepers who toss and turn frequently.